Health Benefits of Garlic (Lahsun)

 There is limited scientific evidence suggesting garlic can directly reduce high prolactin levels.
 However, its antioxidant properties may support overall hormone balance and contribute to general health benefits, potentially aiding in the regulation of prolactin levels indirectly.
 Consulting with a healthcare provider for appropriate treatment options is advisable for managing high prolactin levels.

 Swallowing garlic may not directly help with acne.
-However, some people believe that the antibacterial properties of garlic, when ingested or applied topically, can potentially combat acne-causing bacteria.
+However, some people believe that the antibacterial properties of garlic, when ingested or applied topically, can potentially help with acne-causing bacteria.
 Its anti-inflammatory properties may also contribute to reducing inflammation associated with acne.

 Yes, garlic is believed to have thermogenic properties that can increase body heat slightly when consumed in larger quantities.
 This effect is attributed to its ability to stimulate circulation and metabolism.
 However, the increase in body heat is typically mild and varies among individuals.